 Creation.
 Material elementium (rare); deep infusion (1 step for free, 1 step to epic)

-Emberstone Staff

-Weapon (quarterstaff), uncommon

-This weapon is magical.
-This staff holds 10 charges.
-Spells cost 1 charge per spell level (maximum spell level 2).

-Absorb Elements (level 1)

-Burning Hands (level 1)

-You can use a bonus action before casting an evocation fire spell, reducing the mana cost by 1 (minimum 1).

-Guiding Staff of Wisdom

-Weapon (quarterstaff), epic

-This staff holds 15 charges.
-Spells cost 1 charge per spell level (maximum spell level 5).
-The staff gives you resistance to cold damage.

-Icy Touch (level 1)

-Frost Nova (level 3)

-Water Breathing (level 3)

-If you succeed on a save against a spell that targets only you, with or without the staff's intervention, you can use your reaction to expend 1 charge from the staff and turn the spell back on its caster as if you had cast the spell.

 Lightforged +1 Breastplate of Greater Fel Resistance

 Armor (Breastplate), Legendary (requires attunement)

 You have a +1 bonus to AC while wearing this armor.
 While attuned to this armor, you also have resistance to fel damage.
 This armor sheds regular light in a radius of 10 feet, is immune to fel damage, resistant to nonmagical weapon damage, and has 20 hit points.
 If used or worn, this armor suppresses fel addiction.